madhavinamballa/awsEC2_Boto3/README.md

 Step3:  Download and install Python 3.8.3

-Step4:  pip install boto3, paramiko libraries
+Step4:  pip install boto3, paramiko, pyyaml libraries

 Step5:  Run "python entrypoint.py" This will do the following